Blog - TGC News

 Where the purchaser is obtaining finance, their mortgagee is also joined to the online transaction, providing a flow of funds electronically in return for control of the electronic title documents and online execution/registration of the new mortgage.

 There is also an ability to pay stamp duty directly to Revenue NSW, either before the settlement or as part of the flow of funds at the time of the electronic settlement.
 Once all documents are prepared and digitally signed, and the flow of funds has been verified, the transfer documentation (including the electronic title) is lodged electronically and processed by NSW Land Registry Services to update the title register.

-What is different between eConveyancing and the current paper process?
+What is the difference between eConveyancing and the current paper process?

 The online platform follows quite closely the current ‘physical’ conveyancing and settlement process.
 However, there is greater visibility on the online platform.